- Toasties: Extra crispy bread + extra melty Puck mozzarella cheese = a winner. It is that simple. And that tasty.

-- Crusty bread salad aka Panzanella.
-This is a much-loved Italian bread salad that usually pairs ciabatta (but you can use any kind of stale bread really), ripe, juicy tomatoes, olive oil, olives, capers, and peppers.
-The bread soaks up all the wonderful juices and the fact that it is stale is actually a plus in this recipe!
+- Crusty bread salad aka panzanella: This is a much-loved Italian bread salad that usually pairs ciabatta (but you can use any kind of stale bread really) with juicy tomatoes, olive oil, olives, capers, and peppers.
+The bread soaks up all the wonderful juices and the result is a delicious salad booming with flavor!

 You overestimated how much rice you'll need and now you have a ton left over.
 What do you do with it?
 It’s an absolute waste of time and money to throw out rice, so instead, we find some creative uses for it.